alexk195/jtl/README.md

 You can see this in `examples/example2.jtl`.

 ### File creation
 In most cases we want to write our output to a certain file.
 For example if we generate C++ code we would write cpp and h files.
 Even if piping out console output to a file is an option we should definitely avoid this and use methods provided by JTL.
-This is done by methods "*file()*" and "*close()*"
+This is done by methods "*file()*" and "*close()*" inside a control block.
-See Example2 for details.
+See `examples/example2.jtl` for details.

 ### Manual sections
 A very useful and powerful method for code generation framework is possibility to update portions of the file which is kept during the generation rounds.
 For example implementing generated stubs for method calls or similar.
-For this reason two methods are available: “*manual_begin()*” and “*manual_end()*”.
+For this reason two methods are available: "*manual_begin()*" and "*manual_end()*".
 Everything between them is preserved during subsequent generation runs.
-See Example4 for details.
+See `examples/example4.jtl` for details.

 ### JTL header file
-In order to include own import or external imports You need to create additional file with file extension “jtl_header”.
+In order to include own import or external imports You need to create additional file with file extension `jtl_header`.
 This file will be copied into intermediate java file during template processing.
 Put your import declarations in this file.
-See Example4 files in example folder for example of usage.
-The file is called example4.jtl_header
+See `examples/example4.jtl` for details.
+The additional header file is called `example4.jtl_header`

 ### Extended usage
-Look into files JTLEntity.java and JTLTemplate.java.
+Look into files `JTLEntity.java` and `JTLTemplate.java`.
-Your templates will be derived from JTLTemplate, so all methods in control code are methods of JTLTemplate.
+Your templates will be derived from `JTLTemplate`, so all methods of `JTLTemplate` are directly usable in control code.
-The definitions are parsed into JTLEntity instance, so everything related to access definition data is implemented in JTLEntity.
+The definitions are parsed into `JTLEntity` instance, so everything related to access definition data is implemented in `JTLEntity`.

 ## License
 MIT License, see LICENSE file